 Indeed, the loss of Abel must have been overwhelmingly painful for Adam (Genesis 4:8).
-The loss of a child (or baby) will certainly get your attention.
+The loss of a child (or baby) will certainly get your attention!
 Nevertheless, even after my wife and I had two miscarriages on our journey to having five children… I believe that #1 and not #2 is cruel.
 Yes, I have two little ones waiting on the other side (i.e., Heaven).
-Not to worry, they have my father-in-law, my younger brother, and many Great Grandparents loving them!
+Not to worry, they have my father-in-law, my younger brother, and many Grandparents and Great Grandparents loving on them!

 Then Elihu son of Barakel the Buzite, of the family of Ram, became very angry.
 He was angry with Job for justifying himself rather than God.
 (NET Job 32:2)

 Near the end of this story a younger man, Elihu, spoke to Job, and God had no rebuke for him.
 We will next see what he had to say to Job (James 3:17,18).